-All J. Hilburn cuff and collar interlinings are fused and not sewn like the ones on the IGN Joseph shirt we recently reviewed.
+All J. Hilburn cuff and collar interlinings are fused, and not sewn like the ones on the IGN Joseph shirt we recently reviewed.
 All interlinings are just available in one kind of stiffness, which lends an overall structured look without being overly hard.
-So far, the interlining has held up beautifully in the laundry and they seem to average quality.
+So far, the interlining has held up beautifully in the laundry, and they seem to average quality.
 At this price point you find other shirt makers that offer you a broader range of things.

-Overall, the level of workmanship at J. Hilburn is good, but with some room for improvements.
+Overall, the level of workmanship at J. Hilburn is average , and has lots of room for improvements.

 The J. Hilburn Service

-In my opinion, J. Hilburn’s service is probably to most unique feature in the online Made-To-Measure shirt world.
+In my opinion, J. Hilburn’s service is, probably, the most unique feature in the online made-to-measure shirt world.
 The fact that a J. Hilburn agent will take your measurements does not only make it convenient for you, but it also shifts any room for error to J. Hilburn.
 Let’s assume the shirt does not fit – there is no doubt that J. Hilburn alone is responsible for it because they measured and manufactured it.
 With other online shirt companies, you bear the risk of the wrong measurement.

-In addition, you always have an agent whom is responsible for your specific needs, and not just an email address or phone number of a person you’ve never met.
+In addition, you always have an agent who is responsible for your specific needs, and not just an email address or phone number of a person you’ve never met.

 In my case, the first J. Hilburn shirt that arrived was off in a number of ways.
-The collar was too wide, the armholes were too big, the bust was too narrow and the waist too wide – all despite choosing the narrowest “European” fit.
-So, my agent Sarah Ramsay visited me and looked at the shirt.
+The collar was too wide, the armholes – too big; the bust was too narrow, and the waist too wide – all despite choosing the narrowest “European” fit.
+So, my agent, Sarah Ramsay, visited me and looked at the shirt.
 We measured an existing shirt that fit me well and we made the necessary corrections – the new shirt, of course, free of charge.
 Even if you buy a number of shirts at the time, they only make one to begin with and remake it if necessary until the best possible fit is achieved.

-If you have been buying off the rack shirts so far, you have a fairly standard figure without sloping shoulders and you do not care about details like real mother-pearl-buttons, you should definitely look into J. Hilburn shirts but frankly, you will likely get a better deal with other shirt manufacturers such as mytailor.com who offer comparable in person service.
+If you have been buying off the rack shirts thus far, you have a fairly standard figure without sloping shoulders and you do not care about details like real mother-pearl-buttons, you can look into J. Hilburn shirts but frankly, you will likely get a better deal with other shirt manufacturers such as mytailor.com who offer comparable in person service.

 You can find their website at: www.jhilburn.com

-For a comparison, please make sure to read our review of a Deo Veritas MTM dress sirt.
+For a comparison, please make sure to read our other shirt reviews here.

 Edit:Additional Information about J. Hilburn: 06/16/2011

-When J. Hilburn started initially, they offered mother of pearl buttons that were prone to breakage and due to customer demand, they switched to (more durable) all plastic buttons.
+When J. Hilburn had initially started, they offered mother of pearl buttons that were prone to breakage and due to customer demand, they switched to (more durable) all-plastic buttons.
 Since this happened before he worked for J. Hilburn, he did not know how thin these buttons were.
 Along with the introduction of the new fabrics, every J. Hilburn customer may be able to choose between a double stack mother of pearl buttons and plastic buttons.

-In my experience, thin mother of pearl buttons (1mm thick) of may indeed break whereas I have never broken a mother of pearl button that was 2mm or thicker.
+In my experience, thin mother of pearl buttons (1mm thick) may indeed break, whereas I have never broken a mother of pearl button that was 2mm or thicker.